 Who is Robert Mueller?
-Well, he’s the guy who has taken over the Trump-Russia investigation.
-On May 17, 2017, the U.S. Justice Department appointed the former FBI director as special counsel to preside the investigation of Russian interference in the 2016 U.S. election.
-About the decision, Attorney General Rod Rosenstein says, “The public interest requires me to place this investigation under the authority of a person who exercises a degree of independence from the normal chain of command.”
+Well, he’s the guy who took over the Trump-Russia investigation.
+On May 17, 2017, the U.S. Justice Department appointed the former FBI director as special counsel to preside over the investigation of Russian interference in the 2016 U.S. election.
+About the decision, Attorney General Rod Rosenstein said, “The public interest requires me to place this investigation under the authority of a person who exercises a degree of independence from the normal chain of command.”
 For details about the former FBI director, read our Robert Mueller wiki.

 Robert Mueller Wiki